kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 # Thermostat...expanded for Arduinos with more flash available
 This adds features that the first thermostat sketch could not fit into a number of 32K flash Arduinos that did not make their full flash capacity available for sketches.
 So don't expect this expanded one to fit in Leonardos, Esplora nor Yún, for examples.
+If you need KY-013 analog sensors with those boards, see my thermostat repository where I removed the thermostat "auto" option so those boards can have calibrated KY-013 with DHT capability.
 At some point in future enhancements, I foresee a time when the sketch will require the board to have at least 64K flash size.

 First, a recap of the base features included in the thermostat version for 32K flash boards that don't allow that full 32K for sketches: